Newark golf course on American Indian earthworks can be seized by Ohio, court rules - NewsBreak

 Both a trial court and the Fifth District Court of Appeals – and most recently, the Ohio Supreme Court – rejected the country club’s arguments.
 Donnelly argued that History Connection’s purpose in acquiring the leasing rights “is not to take the land and put it under a bell jar.”

 “Instead, this park will help preserve and ensure perpetual public access to one of the most significant landmarks in the state of Ohio,” Donnelly wrote.
 “This is not just any green space.
-It is a prehistoric monument that has no parallel in the world in its ‘combination of scale, geometric accuracy, and precision.’”Election bills are likely to head to the Ohio House floor
+It is a prehistoric monument that has no parallel in the world in its ‘combination of scale, geometric accuracy, and precision.’”Historic US treasurer’s memorabilia on display in Ohio

 Moundbuilders Country Club and its attorneys did not respond to requests for comment.